GeoDerp/SwayWM_Build/ThingsToDo.md

 - [x] Figure out issue with swaylock not acceptkng password [24/2/19](https://github.com/GeoDerp/Fedora-Sway-WM-Build-/commit/5db0a8b39b4cdc83d8a9ba77414aab04889958c1)
 - [ ] Publish on Reddit (**Update:** I have desided that I wont personally do this, but if any of you really like this rice feel free to post it on subreddits like [*nix](https://www.reddit.com/r/unixporn/) )
 - [ ] get wlstream working on OBS
   - [ ] Add key bind in sway .config for wlstream
 - [ ] check out oomox and maybe implement it
-- [ ] Implement teamsilver
+- [x] Implement teamsilver (should work, haven't tested)

 ***If Anyone would like to help with any of these that would be gladly appreciated***